NURS FPX 5007 Assessment 2 Managing the Toxic Leader

 Performance Improvement Plan Development

-Effective leadership and performance management are essential for ensuring quality patient care and maintaining a positive organizational environment (Huang et al., 2024).
-This paper presents a performance improvement plan (PIP) for Sarah Miller, a Licensed Practical Nurse (LPN) at Serenity Senior Care, an assisted living facility committed to empowering its residents through compassionate and dignified care.
-Several concerns about Sarah’s performance have recently been raised; as the newly appointed manager, I will evaluate these issues about Serenity’s approach to create a targeted improvement plan that addresses these concerns and promotes Sarah’s professional development.
+Effective leadership and performance management are crucial for delivering quality patient care and fostering a positive workplace culture (Huang et al., 2024).
+This document outlines a performance improvement plan (PIP) for Sarah Miller, a Licensed Practical Nurse (LPN) working at Serenity Senior Care, an assisted living facility dedicated to providing compassionate and dignified care to its residents.
+Recently, several concerns have been raised regarding Sarah’s performance.
+As the newly assigned manager, I will assess these issues within the context of Serenity’s mission, aiming to develop a focused improvement strategy that supports Sarah’s professional growth while addressing the identified shortcomings.

 Evaluating Leadership Practices to Address the Scenario